sertvitas/dotfiles/README.md

-I borrowed the idea to manage my configuration with make from https://github.com/masasam/dotfiles.
+ls opt/idea/bin/idea.shI borrowed the idea to manage my configuration with make from https://github.com/masasam/dotfiles.

 The makefile is self-documenting, but this project does  assume some thing about the configuration.